 Medically reviewed by Carmen Pope, BPharm.
 Last updated on Aug 31, 2023.

 1. How it works

-- GlucaGen is a brand (trade) name for glucagon, which is a hormone that helps to control blood sugar levels.
+- GlucaGen is a brand (trade) name for glucagon, which is a hormone that helps increase blood sugar levels.

-- May be used to treat severe hypoglycemia (extremely low blood sugar levels) in adults and children with diabetes mellitus.
+- May be used to treat severe hypoglycemia (extremely low blood sugar levels) which may occur in adults and children with diabetes mellitus.
 If possible, severe hypoglycemia should be treated initially with intravenous glucose.

 - May also be used as a diagnostic aid during radiologic examinations to temporarily inhibit movement of the gastrointestinal tract.
 Do not use in combination with anticholinergic agents due to the possibility of increased side effects.
 After the end of the diagnostic procedure, give oral carbohydrates to patients who have been fasting if not contraindicated by the diagnostic procedure.

-- GlucaGen can be administered to people with suspected severe hypoglycemia who are unconscious or having a seizure.
+- Can be administered to people with suspected severe hypoglycemia who are unconscious or having a seizure.

 - There does not appear to be a risk associated with using GlucaGen during pregnancy; however, studies have indicated that there is a lack of transfer of pancreatic glucagon across the placenta during early gestation.
 In breastfeeding infants, GlucaGen is likely to be broken down in an infant's digestive tract and is unlikely to cause harm.

 - Reported to be safe and effective in children.

 - The dose of GlucaGen is 1mL (1mg) for everyone over 55 pounds [25kg] or 0.5mL (0.5mg) for everyone who weighs less than 55 pounds [25kg].